 Published by The Diabetes Association, genetics and family health history, diseases of the pancreas, and infection that causes illness to the pancreas most closely are associated with the diagnosis of type 1 diabetes.
 According to the Harvard School of Public Health, type 2 diabetes causality is tied to being overweight or obese.
 If you have a family history of diabetes, genetic factors can lead to type 1 or type 2 diabetes given other qualifying factors exist.
 Factors including health metrics and extracted values expressed by your high blood pressure, age, if you are a man or woman, your race, level of physical activity or daily exercise, body weight (especially if you are obese), your regular diet and lifestyle.
 Please click on the + sign next to Who is at Risk for Type 1 and Type 2 Diabetes below to review a comprehensive outline establishing criteria and standards to consider for people who may be at risk for diabetes.

 Risk Factors of Diabetes

-The amount of elevated blood sugar and other preexisting conditions affect signs and symptoms of diabetes.
-People who experience mild symptoms or no symptoms may in fact be candidates for prediabetes or Type 2 diabetes diagnosis.
+The amount of elevated blood sugar and other preexisting conditions affect the signs and symptoms of diabetes.
+People who experience mild symptoms or no symptoms may, in fact, be candidates for prediabetes or Type 2 diabetes diagnosis.
 People with Type 1 diabetes experience and express moderate to severe symptoms of diabetes.

 Who is at risk for Type 1 Diabetes: